cbrown11/PlatformContactExample/README.md

 There are three services to run and the UI.
 All services are written in dotnet  version .net core 3.1.

-So if you haven't got Visual studio can run 'dotnet run' in the project or 'dotnet <dll>' on a compiled version.
+So if you haven't got Visual studio can run 'dotnet run' in the project or 'dotnet <dll>' on a compiled version ('dotnet build').

 ## PlatformUI